St Mary le Strand (parish): History

 The ancient parish church of St Mary and the Innocents was demolished in 1548 when Somerset House was constructed.
 Edward Seymour, recently created Duke of Somerset, promised to provide a replacement, but none was ever built.
 The parish was not counted separately from 1549 to 1723.
 Parishioners initially used the church of St Clement Danes and then from 1558 the Savoy Chapel.
 The parish was de facto merged with the Precinct of the Savoy, becoming known as "St Mary Savoy".
 In 1606 "St Mary Savoy" was added to the returns of the Bills of mortality.

 In 1702 the Savoy Hospital was closed and in 1703 Charles Sackville, 6th Earl of Dorset, attempted in parliament, as part of the Savoy Hospital Bill, to combine the parishes de jure.
 This was opposed and never carried out.
 The parishioners of St Mary le Strand were made to renounce their claim before they were permitted to use the Savoy Chapel again.
 From 1700 to 1727 "St Mary Savoy in the Strand" appears in the bills of mortality.
 In 1723 a replacement New Church in the Strand was built by the Commission for Building Fifty New Churches.
 In the annual bills returns from 1726 there is an entry for St Mary le Strand and the Precinct of the Savoy appears separately from 1728.

 Governance

 In 1836 the parish was grouped into the Strand Poor Law Union, with two guardians elected for the Westminster part and one guardian elected for the Duchy of Lancaster part.
 It was grouped into the Strand District in 1855 when it came within the area of responsibility of the Metropolitan Board of Works.
 In 1889 the parish became part of the County of London and in 1900 it became part of the Metropolitan Borough of Westminster.
-It was abolished as a civil parish in 1922.
+On 1 April 1922 the parish was abolished to form City of Westminster.